ClosedNon-Profit

 What's Funded

-Delivery of prevention and testing services, treatment and management services for blood borne viruses and sexually transmissible infections, communicable disease response activities, and workforce development in First Nations communities.
+Delivery of prevention, testing, treatment and management services for blood borne viruses, sexually transmissible infections and communicable diseases, along with workforce development activities in First Nations communities.

 Expected Outcomes